Update on the IANA Transition

 - The IANA function covers three separate areas: Internet resources, domain names and protocol assignments on behalf of the IETF.
 The primary concern for the RIPE NCC is ensuring the continued fair, efficient and stable management of Internet number resources in any future model or arrangement.

 - The RIPE NCC and the other RIRs actually have relatively few interactions with IANA.
 We receive allocations of Internet number resources according to global policies developed using the same bottom-up processes as in our regional communities.
-To date, the U.S. Government’s oversight of IANA has never been exercised to affect IANA operations or policy development relating to Internet number resources.
+To date, the U.S. Government’s stewardship of IANA has never been exercised to affect IANA operations or policy development relating to Internet number resources.

 - The RIPE community and the RIPE NCC work together using a well-established model of bottom-up, open and inclusive processes.
 These attributes, which underpin all RIPE NCC and RIPE community activities, are essential elements of a "multi-stakeholder" model, specified by the NTIA as a requirement for any proposal to move forward.

 - The RIRs have developed their own robust structures to allow for cooperation and coordination on a global level, most notably through the Number Resource Organization (NRO), which represents all five RIRs working cooperatively.
-The NRO Number Council, which is comprised of members from the five RIR communities (and which also plays the role of the ICANN Address Supporting Organization Address Council), currently provides oversight of the global policy development process as it pertains to Internet number resources.
+The NRO Number Council, which is comprised of members from the five RIR communities (and which also plays the role of the ICANN Address Supporting Organization Address Council), currently provides stewardship of the global policy development process as it pertains to Internet number resources.

 It is important that the RIPE NCC membership and the RIPE community's voices are heard in these discussions, as key stakeholders in how the global pool of Internet number resources is managed.